h2r/burlap_rosbridge/README.md

 	env.setActionPublisher("rotate_ccw", new RepeatingActionPublisher(actionTopic, actionMsg, env.getRosBridge(), rccwTwist, period, nPublishes, sync));

-	//force the environment state to a null state so we don't have to setup a burlap_state topic on ROS env.overrideFirstReceivedState(new MutableState());
+	//force the environment state to a null state so we don't have to setup a burlap_state topic on ROS env.overrideFirstReceivedState(NullState.instance);

 	//create a terminal controlled explorer to run on our environment
-	//so that we can control the robot with the keyboard TerminalExplorer exp = new TerminalExplorer(domain, env);
+	//so that we can control the robot with the keyboard EnvironmentShell shell = new EnvironmentShell(domain, env);

-	//add some alias for the action names so that we don't have to write the full action name out exp.addActionShortHand("d", "rotate");
-	exp.addActionShortHand("a", "rotate_ccw");
-	exp.addActionShortHand("w", "forward");
-	exp.addActionShortHand("s", "backward");
-	exp.addActionShortHand("x", "stop");

-	exp.explore();
+	shell.start();

 }
 ```
-The first thing to note about this example code is that we are not using GridWorld.
 For this example, we don't care to maintain any state since we simply want to show you how to use the code to directly control a robot with Twist messages.
-Therefore, we create an empty BURLAP `Domain` with some `Action` objects for a forward, backward, and rotate actions (we use the `NullAction` since we are ony going to execute actions through the `RosEnvironment` and therefore don't need to define any transition dynamics).
+Therefore, we create a BURLAP `SADomain` with some `ActionType` objects for a forward, backward, and rotate actions.

 Next we create Twist objects that are part of the [java_rosbridge](https://github.com/h2r/java_rosbridge) library we are using.
 These objects are Java Beans that follow the same structure as the ROS Twist message: a linear `Vector3` component and an angular `Vector3` component.
 Note that if you were writing code for a different kind of robot that didn't respond to Twist messages and used a message type not in [java_rosbridge](https://github.com/h2r/java_rosbridge), you could simply create your own [Java Bean](https://en.wikipedia.org/wiki/JavaBeans) class for the ROS message and use that just as well.